bestia-dev/QVS20/DEVELOPMENT.md

 This naive approach can satisfy 99% of use-cases.
 It is extremely easily to write in any language.
 Most of the data is Strings or simple decimals.
 No complicated data types like datetime or hierarchical SubTable.
 They can always be represented as Strings.
 Just look at the JSON standard.
 Writing qvs20 is super easy.
 Not much to say here.
-Reading is a bit more complicated because the text needs to be parsed.
+For reading the text needs to be parsed.
+There is a lot of different options for such a simple format:

-The first approach is with the find() method.
+1. with the find() method.
-The second approach is with regex.
+2. with regex.
+3. with split.

 `clear; cargo run --example example_01_naive_no_lib`

 [comment]: # (lmake_md_to_doc_comments end A)